ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/01-hello-windows-iot.md

 ```

 ## Define the Libraries the App Requires
 This application will run as a background task on a Windows 10 IoT device.
-Unlike a Universal Windows Platform application - where the Windows IoT OS is limited to running only one app at a time - Windows 10 IoT Core (and better) can run multiple BackGround Task applications at once.
+Unlike a graphical (or _headed_) Universal Windows Platform application - where the Windows IoT OS is limited to running only one app at a time - Windows 10 IoT Core (and better) can run multiple BackGround Task applications at once.
 These are _headless_ applications... that is, there is no UI.
 You will write code that performs the necessary functions for the application, but there will not be any UI.
 This example will demonstrate how to blink and LED on and off.

 1. Open the __StartupTask.cs__ file.
 Add the following to the __using__ statements at the top of the file.